-Thailand: Health spending as percent of GDP
+Thailand: Health spending as percent of GDP, 2000 - 2018:

-For that indicator, The World Bank provides data for Thailand from 2000 to 2016.
-The average value for Thailand during that period was 3.37 percent with a minumum of 3.03 percent in 2001 and a maximum of 3.71 percent in 2016.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Thailand from 2000 to 2018.
+The average value for Thailand during that period was 3.42 percent with a minimum of 3.03 percent in 2001 and a maximum of 3.83 percent in 2017.

 Definition: Level of current health expenditure expressed as a percentage of GDP.
 Estimates of current health expenditures include healthcare goods and services consumed during each year.
 This indicator does not include capital health expenditures such as buildings, machinery, IT and stocks of vaccines for emergency or outbreaks.